wp-plugins/ad-injection/readme.txt

 == Changelog ==

+= 0.8.9 =
+Prevent config file being lost by bulk automatic update.
+Error messages from adshow.php are hidden in HTML now rather than being visible to everyone.

 = 0.8.8 =
 Try to make sure ads don't appear on archive pages, 404s or search results, in case theme is working in a non-standard way.
 Reduce dependency on files.